Applications of 3D printing in automotive

 Weight reduction is a very important aspect in the automotive industry.
 Automotive applications make use of advanced engineering materials and complex geometries in an attempt to reduce weight and improve performance.
 With 3D printing parts can be produced in lightweight polymers and metals that are commonly used in the automotive industry.

 Most components that go into the production of automobiles must be moisture resistant, if not moisture proof.
-One big advantage of 3D printing is that all printed parts can be post processed in order to create a water resistant barrier.
+One big advantage of 3D printing in automotive is that all printed parts can be post processed in order to create a water resistant barrier.
 Additionally, many materials are already suited for humidity like PEEK and PETG.

 Part consolidation is a big thing when considering how 3D printing can decrease the amount of materials being utilized, thereby lessening weight and costs.
 Part consolidation also reduces stock and assemblies can be replaced with a single part, should repairs or maintenance need to take place.